 In addition, they offer live online courses for the above stages.
 If you don’t like the live version, there are also self-paced options.

 Simply Charlotte Mason is a fun homeschooling curriculum on the market today.
 As its name suggests, it is a program based on the educational philosophies of Charlotte Mason.
 The program includes affordable lesson plans that give parents the confidence to teach their children using this method.

 Like KONOS, parents can teach their whole family using the curriculum, making this program ideal for large families.
-Other curriculum packages like this one include A Gentle Feast, Living Books Curriculum, and Ambleside Online.
+Other curriculum packages like this include A Gentle Feast, Living Books Curriculum, and Ambleside Online.
 You can find out more about different Charlotte Mason curriculum packages here.

 It is now produced by Milestone Books which offers other homeschooling texts from different publishers like Eastern Mennonite Publishers, Pathway Publishers, and Pentime Publishers.